 What excitement is there in the start of something different?
 How often does that energy show up in regular life, and what would it look like to pursue that desire more consistently?

-Card Three: An Aspect of you to Take Pride in
+Card Three: An Aspect of You to Take Pride In

 Knight of Wands